-Meet Nicky Phillips, our 2016 Artist in Residence
+Meet Amanda Maffei, our 2015 Artist in Residence

-The Margret and H.A.
-Rey Center has named composer and lyricist Nicky Phillips as its 2016 Artist-in-Residence.
+Waterville Valley, NH - The Margret and H.A.
+Rey Center has named musician, singer and songwriter Amanda Maffei as its 2015 Artist-in-Residence.

 Through each Artist-in-Residence, students and community members are encouraged to understand the role of the artist in contemporary society, to engage in the creative process, and to think critically about the arts by attending public programs such as workshops, performances, presentations and exhibits, and by interacting with the artist during open studio hours.

 This annual residency is supported through the generosity of Ms. Lay Lee Ong and The Curious George Foundation, which provides a $5000 stipend to one artist each year.